Battle of Khazir

 The Battle of Khazir (يوم الخازر) took place in August 686 near the Khazir River in Mosul's eastern environs, in modern-day Iraq.
-The battle occurred during the Second Muslim Civil War and was part of the larger struggle for control of Iraq between the Syria-based Umayyad Caliphate, the Kufa-based pro-Alid forces of Mukhtar al-Thaqafi, and the Mecca-based caliphate of Abd Allah ibn al-Zubayr.
-It ended with the Umayyads being routed and the expansion of Mukhtar's rule into the region of Mosul.
+The battle occurred during the Second Fitna between the Syria-based Umayyad Caliphate and the Kufa-based pro-Alid forces under Mukhtar al-Thaqafi.
+It ended with the Umayyad forces being routed and resulted in the expansion of Mukhtar's rule into the Mosul region.

-The Muslim civil war left the Umayyad realm restricted to Damascus and its environs after most of their territories came under Ibn al-Zubayr's orbit.
-However, an Umayyad resurgence began with the accession of Caliph Marwan I, who dispatched an army led by Ubayd Allah ibn Ziyad to reconquer Iraq.
-This army's advance into Mosul precipitated the Battle of Khazir and its commander, Ubayd Allah, was an enemy of Mukhtar's pro-Alid partisans.
-Thus, Mukhtar quickly moved to halt the Umayyad advance, sending his Persian mawālī-dominated forces led by Ibrahim ibn al-Ashtar to confront the predominantly Syrian Arab army of the Umayyads.
-During the initial combat, part of Ibn al-Ashtar's forces were put to flight, but then regrouped under his command and charged against the Umayyad center.
-This resulted in heavy casualties on both sides and Ubayd Allah and several of his lieutenants were slain.
-The Umayyad commander Umayr ibn al-Hubab and his Sulaymi tribesmen deserted while the pro-Alids pursued the remaining Umayyad troops, scores of whom drowned in the Khazir River.
+The Second Fitna left the Umayyad realm restricted to Damascus and its environs, after most of its territories came under the control of the Mecca-based Caliph Abd Allah ibn al-Zubayr.
+However, the Umayyad caliph Marwan I began a resurgence and dispatched a Syrian army led by Ubayd Allah ibn Ziyad to reconquer Iraq.
+To halt the Umayyad advance, Mukhtar deployed his mawali-dominated forces under the command of Ibrahim ibn al-Ashtar.
+During the initial combat, part of Ibn al-Ashtar's forces were put to flight, but they regrouped under his leadership and charged the Umayyad center.
+Heavy casualties were inflicted on both sides, and Ubayd Allah along with several of his lieutenants was killed.
+The Umayyad commander Umayr ibn al-Hubab and his Sulami tribesmen deserted during the battle, while the Kufan forces pursued the retreating Umayyad troops, many of whom drowned in the Khazir River.

 Khazir was a major setback for the Umayyads, who did not launch another invasion of Iraq until 691.
-However, Mukhtar's victory was short-lived as he was killed a year later when the Zubayrids took over Kufa.
-Meanwhile, the blood feud between the Qaysi and Yamani tribal elements of the Umayyad Caliphate intensified due to Umayr's mid-battle defection and subsequent spearheading of attacks against the tribes of Taghlib and Kalb.
-In these later battles, the Kalb were led by Humayd ibn Hurayth al-Kalbi, an Umayyad commander who survived Khazir.
+However, Mukhtar's victory was short-lived, as he was killed a year later when the Zubayrid forces took over Kufa.
+Meanwhile, the Qays-Yaman rivalry within the Umayyad Caliphate intensified due to Umayr's mid-battle defection and his later attacks on the tribes of Taghlib and Banu Kalb.
+In these later conflicts, the Kalb were led by Humayd ibn Hurayth ibn Bahdal, an Umayyad commander who survived Khazir.